SigmaEval/SigmaEval/README.md

 Internally, `SuccessRateEvaluator(...)` is equivalent to `RatingProportionEvaluator(min_rating=6, ...)`.
 It simplifies test definition when you only need a simple pass/fail judgment based on a fixed threshold.

+### Supported LLMs

+SigmaEval is agnostic to the specific model/provider used by the application under test.
+For the LLM-as-a-Judge component, SigmaEval uses the [litellm](https://github.com/BerriAI/litellm) library under the hood, which provides a unified interface to many providers and models.

 ### Appendix A: Example Rubric

 For the `BehavioralTest` defined in the Python snippet: